 ARTICLE IX - Official Representation

-A.

-B. 1.
+A. 1.
 This Society shall be included in Region III of the Regional Council of ASCLS.

 a.
 The president and president-elect shall serve on the Regional Council and, as ex

 officio members, all such persons resident in the state who serve ASCLS in an